-It seems that no matter what the class makeup is, there are always concerns that arise because Penn State "failed" to fulfill either side of the debate.
-The first article I ever wrote for FightOnState.com actually dove into this topic and was titled "The Great Recruiting Debate."
-Since then, it has become an annual review of the current recruiting class.
+It seems that no matter what the class makeup is, there are always concerns that arise because Penn State has "failed" to fulfill either side of the equation.
+The first article I ever wrote for FightOnState.com years ago actually dove into this topic and was titled "The Great Recruiting Debate."
+Since then, it has become a periodic review of the current recruiting class.

-Penn State, like most other schools, overlays its needs with the talent it sees as a fit.
-Given the fact that in years past the Nittany Lions have had several recruiting "hotbeds" in and around Lion Country, the recent sentiment within the program is that it rarely needs to look across the nation for a prospect given the talent in regional states like Pennsylvania, New Jersey, New York and Delaware.
+Penn State, like most other schools, overlays its needs with the talent it sees as a fit — athletically and academically.
+Given the fact that in years past the Nittany Lions have had several recruiting "hotbeds" in and around Lion Country, the recent sentiment within the program is that it rarely needs to look across the nation for a prospect given the talent in regional states like Pennsylvania, New Jersey, New York, Maryland, Virginia and Delaware.

 This local recruiting approach has seemingly shifted in recent years, from pulling in prospects from "outside" states like North Carolina, South Carolina, Illinois, Michigan and California, with recent classes, to shifting back to a strong focus on the states surrounding Pennsylvania, not to mention the Keystone State itself.
-This year PSU went back to a more national approach, reaching out as far as Texas (D'Anton Lynn), Louisiana (Mike Mauti) and Michigan (Deon'tae Pannell) to pull in key prospects.
+This year PSU shifted slightly with a focus on the Happy Valley perimeter while reaching out as far as Arizona (Ryan Nowicki), Indiana (Sam Ficken) and Michigan (Anthony Zettel, Allen Robinson) to pull in some key prospects.

 Protecting the Homeland

 Let's just look at the last three recruiting classes.
-The past two Penn State recruiting classes have had 59 scholarship recruits.
-Of those 59 prospects, 35 have been from Pennsylvania, New Jersey, Delaware or New York.
-That's 59 percent of the total, down one percent from last year's assessment.
+The past three Penn State recruiting classes have had 63 scholarship recruits.
+Of those 63 prospects, 34 have been from Pennsylvania, New Jersey, Delaware or New York.
+That's 54 percent, which is down five percent from the 2009 breakdown.

 So the question becomes, is attracting over half of Penn State's talent from Pennsylvania, New York, New Jersey and Delaware protecting the homeland?
-Many would say yes, while others would say no.
+And is it the ideal approach to recruiting?
+While some would say yes, others would say no.

-Some significant Keystone State prospects have headed elsewhere in recent years.
-Brendan Beal went to Florida, Christian Wilson went to UNC, A.J.
-Alexander went to Florida State, Derrick Morgan went to Georgia Tech, Toney Clemons went to Michigan and LeSean McCoy went to Pitt.
-But were any of those players an actual priority for PSU and would it have been a smart move to sacrifice an out-of-state player like D'Anton Lynn or A.J.
-Price to get a few more native players from the commonwealth?
+Some significant Keystone State prospects have headed elsewhere in recent years — Delvon Simmons went to UNC, Ben Koyack went to Notre Dame and Kyshoen Jarrett went to Virginia Tech.
+But were any of those players an actual priority for PSU and would it have been a smart move to sacrifice an out-of-state player like Ryan Nowicki or Anthony Zettel to get a few more native players from the commonwealth?
 Again, some would say yes and others would disagree.